oddkinco/aqua-service-controller/.github/SECURITY.md

 ### How to Report

-**Please do not report security vulnerabilities through public GitHub issues.**
+Please report security vulnerabilities through one of these methods:

-Instead, please report them via one of these methods:
+1. **GitHub Security Advisories** (Preferred): Use the [Security Advisories](../../security/advisories) feature to privately report a vulnerability.

-1. **GitHub Security Advisories**: Use the [Security Advisories](../../security/advisories) feature to privately report a vulnerability.
+2. **GitHub Issues**: For less sensitive security concerns, you can open an issue on the [GitHub Issues](../../issues) page with the `security` label.

-2. **Email**: Send an email to security@aqua.io with:
+When reporting, please include:
 - A description of the vulnerability
 - Steps to reproduce the issue
 - Potential impact assessment
 - Any suggested fixes (optional)

 ### What to Expect

-- **Initial Response**: Within 48 hours, we will acknowledge receipt of your report.
+- **Initial Response**: We aim to acknowledge reports within 48 hours.
-- **Assessment**: Within 7 days, we will provide an initial assessment of the vulnerability.
+- **Assessment**: We will provide an initial assessment as soon as possible.
-- **Resolution Timeline**: We aim to release patches for critical vulnerabilities within 30 days.
+- **Resolution**: We prioritize security fixes and aim to address critical vulnerabilities promptly.

 ### Disclosure Policy